Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Now we should add D3 object initialization to the `constructor`.
 We need a D3 histogram and two scales: one for chart width and one for vertical positioning.

-{crop-start: 38, crop-end: 49, format: javascript}
+{crop-start: 38, crop-end: 49, format: javascript, line-numbers: false}
 ![D3 initialization in Histogram constructor](code_samples/es6v2/components/Histogram/Histogram.js)

 We've talked about scales before.
 Put in a number, get out a number.
 In this case, we're using linear scales for sizing and positioning.